Night Moves (1975 film)

-Night Moves is a 1975 American neo-noir film directed by Arthur Penn, and starring Gene Hackman, Jennifer Warren, Susan Clark, with supporting performances from Melanie Griffith and James Woods.
-Its plot follows a Los Angeles private investigator who uncovers a series of sinister events while searching for the missing teenage daughter of a former movie actress.
+Night Moves is a 1975 American neo-noir thriller film directed by Arthur Penn from a screenplay by Alan Sharp.
+It stars Gene Hackman as an ex-professional football player turned Los Angeles private investigator, who uncovers a series of sinister events while searching for the missing teenaged daughter of a former movie actress.
+The cast also features Susan Clark, Edward Binns, Jennifer Warren, James Woods, and Melanie Griffith in her film debut.

-Hackman was nominated for a BAFTA Award for his portrayal of private investigator Harry Moseby.
-The film has been called "a seminal modern noir work from the 1970s", which refers to its relationship with the film noir tradition of detective films.
-The original screenplay is by Scottish writer Alan Sharp.
+The film was released by Warner Bros. on June 11, 1975.
+It received positive reviews from critics, but a lukewarm commercial reception.
+Hackman was nominated for a BAFTA Award for Best Actor in a Leading Role for his performance.

-Although Night Moves was not considered particularly successful at the time of its release, it has attracted viewers and significant critical attention following its videotape and DVD releases.
-In 2010, Manohla Dargis described it as "the great, despairing Night Moves (1975), with Gene Hackman as a private detective who ends up circling the abyss, a noexit comment on the post-1968, post-Watergate times."
+Although Night Moves was not considered particularly successful at the time of its release, it has attracted viewers and significant critical attention following its home media releases.
+The film has been called "a seminal modern noir work from the 1970s."